 The 20th meeting of the Senior Officials of the EMG (2014) considered this issue and agreed to establish a task team to consider the EMG’s mandate, Terms of Reference, effectiveness and fitness for purpose more broadly, including its contribution to the 2030 Agenda.

-The report Maximizing the effectiveness of the EMG in the context of the 2030 Agenda for Sustainable Development was issued by the Task Team for submission to the preparatory process of the Second Session of the UNEA II.
+At their 21st meeting (2015), the Senior Officials considered a draft report by the Task Team and decided to extend the mandate of the Task Team to finalize the report taking into account the comments of the Senior Officials.
+The report Maximizing the effectiveness of the EMG in the context of the 2030 Agenda for Sustainable Development was issued by the Task Team for submission to the Second Session of UNEA.
 The report captures key findings and recommendations by the Task Team covering procedural issues related to EMG’s modalities of work as well as substantives issues related to EMG’s mandate and future focus to maximize its effectiveness in supporting the 2030 Agenda and the Sustainable Development Goals (SDGs).

 Resolution 2/5 of the Second Session of the United Nations Environment Assembly, requested the Executive Driector of UN Environment to report on progress on the implementation of the recommendations and findings of the effectiveness report to its next session.
 Consequently, at their 22nd meeting (2016), the EMG Senior Officials requested the Task Team to prepare a proposal for implementing the recommendations in the EMG effectiveness report for consideration of SOM23 and the third session of the UNEA.

 The Task Team will continue its work focussing on the EMG Terms of Reference and strengthening the EMG modalities and procedures of work.